pooltogether/multi-token-listener/README.md

 MultiTokenFaucet is a contract which holds multiple [TokenFaucets](https://github.com/pooltogether/pooltogether-pool-contracts/blob/master/contracts/token-faucet/TokenFaucet.sol).
 This contract allows the allocation/rewarding of multiple tokens vs. a measure token, such as the PoolTogether Ticket.
 The `beforeTokenMint` and `beforeTokenTransfer` token hooks are called for each associated TokenFaucet.

 ## Usage
 1. TokenFaucets should be deployed and initialized individually.
-The owner of these TokenFaucets be different to that of the MultiTokenFaucet.
+The owner of these TokenFaucets can be different to that of the MultiTokenFaucet.
 1. This contract should be deployed.
 1. The TokenFaucets should be added using `addTokenFaucets()`.
 1. The appropriate `tokenListener` address should be set on the origin contract (PrizeStrategy)